 Not sure if you’ll pass?
 Try applying to a similar company first

 If you suspect that you may get rejected due to your background, it might be a good idea to apply to a similar company first to see whether you get accepted or not.
 Both Postmates and Doordash run a similar background check, so if they hire you, Lyft probably will too.
 If they don’t, use it as a chance to get a copy of your record and work to clear any issues that you can.

 Lyft Background Check FAQ

 “My background check is taking forever.
 What should I do?”

 Lyft will tell you if you passed or failed once the check is complete.
 If it has been more than 10 days, contact Lyft.
 Be persistent, but don’t spam Lyft’s system with too many emails.
 One email every few days should be enough.

-“I have a misdemeanor/felony on my record, but it’s almost been 7 years since it happened.
-What should I do?”
+“I have a misdemeanor or felony on my record, but it’s almost been 7 years since it happened.
+Do I qualify?”

 “I have been accused of a crime, but I haven’t been convicted yet.
 Does Lyft see pending charges?”